 If the creditor accepts your pay for delete request, they will send their acceptance to all three credit listing bureaus to have the negative listings cleared.
 At the same time, you proceed with making payments towards what you owe under arrangements made between you and your creditors.

-When to Send it?
+When Should I Send it?

-It is recommended that you only send the pay for delete letter if:
+It is recommended that you only send the pay-for-delete letter if:

 If the debt is valid

 If you cannot dispute the validity of the debt, then you can consider using this letter.
-To validify the debt, you should send a debt validation letter to the creditor or the collection agency.
-The creditor/collection agency is required by law to respond within thirty (30) days of the inquiry original creditor’s contact information.
+To validate the debt, you should send a debt validation letter to the creditor or the collection agency.
+The creditor/collection agency is required by law to respond within thirty (30) days of the inquiry’s original creditorโs contact information.
 If they fail to respond within 30 days, you can use this as a ground to dispute their claim.
 If the creditor states that your debt is valid and you contest it, you can send a credit report dispute letter to the major credit listing bureaus to remove their negative listing on your credit report.

 3 Steps of Having Debt Collector Remove Your Collection Account